kuppoh/RemindlyProject/README.md

    1. added the same users from the passport lab
 3. editted reminder_controller.js: used req.user instead of cindy
 4. fixed the ejs for index.ejs

+April 11th (Final Sprint)
+Chris Poon
+I worked on the following tasks:
+1. Researched how to hide Nav Bar and read the documentation for unsplash - To learn how to implement unsplash API
+2. Registered for a developer account at unsplash - To receive API key
+3. Implemented hide Nav Bar code
+4. Implemented unsplash API and relevant code to show image on single-reminder.ejs - API code added to userModel.js